jakebullet70/OctoTouchController/README.md

 </p>

 # OctoTouchController (OctoTC)
+An Android reclamation project.

-A dedicated touch screen controller for Octoprint supporting **older Android phones / tablets** (Android 4.X) Device specs: Android **4.x and above**, 4inch screen with a minimum resolution of 680x340.
+What is it?
+Its a dedicated touch screen controller for Octoprint supporting **older Android phones / tablets** (Android 4.X) Device specs: Android **4.x and above**, 4inch screen with a minimum resolution of 680x340.
 (Single core - 512Mb) It is Free Software and released under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html).
 ** Directly supports Klipper firmware with OctoKlipper plugin: https://plugins.octoprint.org/plugins/klipper/ **
 ** See https://github.com/jakebullet70/OctoTouchController/wiki/OctoKlipper **